Demonstratives – tips and activities

 One counter argument to the two points above is that display questions of this nature in an elementary classroom are in fact useful as a way of reviewing vocabulary and that in the classroom setting itself are authentic tools of checking knowledge.

 A simple refinement to make the exercise (slightly) more natural would be to change the question What’s this? to What’s this in English? a question which the students are arguably likely to ask in real life situations.

 Activity: Minimal pair sentences

 You can always set up minimal pair sentences to ask students to explain (in their own language, if necessary) what the difference is.
 For example:

 Can you take that bag?

 Ask students what the difference is grammatically between the two sentences.
-Then ask them to speculate what the difference in meaning is (e.g. in b) the speaker is probably indicating a bag further away from him/her, while in a) the speaker might have the bag in his/her hand).
-Finally, ask them to create more of a context for the sentence, for example by suggesting who is speaking, what are they speaking about, where are they etc. Here are other minimal pairs using demonstratives.
+Then ask them to speculate what the difference is in meaning is (in the 2nd sentence, the speaker is probably indicating a bag further away from him/her, while in the 1st sentence the speaker might have the bag in his/her hand).
+Finally, ask them to create more of a context for the sentence, for example by suggesting who is speaking, what are they speaking about, where are they, etc. Here are other minimal pairs using demonstratives.

 This is really difficult.

 That is really difficult.